$332,056Average Value$277Average Price per Sq Ft2Homes For Sale

 Concurrent enrollment at Aims Community College

-Madison Elementary School earns a C-plus grade from Niche and is within a half-mile walk from all homes in Houston Heights.
+Madison Elementary School earns a C-plus grade from Niche and is within a half-mile walk of homes in Houston Heights.
 Franklin Middle School receives a C and has a wide variety of extracurriculars, ranging from Special Olympics and board game club to orchestra and theater.
 The C-plus-rated Northridge High School partners with Aims Community College for its concurrent enrollment courses.
 Greeley is home to the University of Northern Colorado, which has around 9,000 students and is a nationally recognized Hispanic Serving Institution (HSI).

 Madison Elementary School in Greeley is a STEAM Academy.